Itay Zada

-Itay Zada (איתי זאדה; born 1 November 2002) is an Israeli professional footballer who plays as a midfielder for Liga Leumit club Hapoel Kfar Saba.
+Itay Zada (איתי זאדה; born 1 November 2002) is an Israeli professional footballer who plays as a midfielder for Liga Leumit club Maccabi Jaffa.

 His father is the manager Lior Zada.

 Club career

 Hapoel Jerusalem

 Zada started his football career in the Hapoel Katamon youth ranks.
 On 15 March 2021 made his senior debut in the 1–0 win against Hapoel Kfar Shalem.

 On 10 January 2024 loaned to Ironi Tiberias.